KarasDominik/to-do-list/README.md

 Some wise man once said you should never call yourself a self-taught software engineer unless you've created a to-do list application, so here is mine!

+### What makes this app unique?

+There are many to-do lists out there, but not as many good ones.
+The advantages of this project are:
+- Docker - the containerization of the app made it easy for users to run it and for me to deploy it.
+Thanks to the application being containerized, it can be easily deployed across all environments, from the cloud to a local machine.
+- Tests - To ensure the server works as expected, there are plenty of tests that include integration, web and unit tests.
+The server has been thoroughly tested, which is demonstrated by its high level of test coverage equal to almost 100%.
+- Continous Integration/Delivery - configured CI/CD workflow using GitHub actions made it much easier to deliver new features straight to the user.
+- User interface - The very basic, but yet effective graphical interface enables us to use the application straight from the browser without the need to use Postman or other HTTP client.

+## Technologies Used:
+- **Frontend:**
+  - HTML
+  - CSS
+  - JavaScript
+- **Backend:**
+  - Spring Boot (Spring Data JPA, Spring Security)
+- **Tests:**
+  - Mockito, AssertJ, RestAssured
+- **Database:**
+  - PostgreSQL
+- **Deployment:**
+  - AWS
+  - Docker
+- **CI/CD:**
+  - GitHub Actions

 ## Prerequisites
 To run the application locally, ensure you have Docker Compose installed.
 If you haven't, follow the [Docker Compose installation guide](https://docs.docker.com/compose/install/).

 ## Getting Started

 Having docker compose installed, follow these steps to run the application: